Chris-HJL/Openterface-Ops-GUI/README.md

 ## Acknowledgments

 - Built with FastAPI and modern web technologies
-- Supports various AI models through standard API interfaces
+- Supports various AI models through OpenAI-compatible API interfaces
 - Designed for ease of use and extensibility